Campus facilities are closed until further notice. Limited in-person appointments

-In accordance with social distancing guidelines, we are offering our counseling services via phone and video conference.
-For a life-threatening emergency, including a threat of personal injury or inujry to others, CALL 911 IMMEDIATELY.
+We are continuing to offer our mental health counseling services via phone and video conference.
+For a life-threatening emergency, including a threat of personal injury or injury to others, CALL 911 IMMEDIATELY.

 For more information or to schedule an appointment, please email email@example.com or call (972) 881 5126.
 We are available Monday through Friday from 8am to 5pm.

 While we are continuing to offer our mental health counseling services by appointment from 8am - 5pm Monday through Friday, we are now also offering new "Virtual Drop In Office Hours" (no appointment needed):

 Please feel free to drop in and chat with one of our Licensed Professional Counselors during our "virtual drop in office hours".
 Students, faculty and staff are encouraged to "drop in" with any questions or concerns related to mental health.
 The "Virtual Drop In Office Hours" are meant for quick questions and consultations.
 To schedule a full intake session with a counselor please contact (972) 881 5126 or email firstname.lastname@example.org.

 To "drop in", simply go to the link below during our scheduled "Virtual Drop In" hours:

 Virtual Drop In Schedule: June 15 – August 6, Monday - Thursday 1pm - 3pm

 Virtual Drop In URL: https://doxy.me/collinmentalhealth

 Summer 2020 Virtual Counseling Seminar Schedule & FAQ